Mario Duplantier: Godzilla (1996−2001)

 At age fourteen, he wanted to begin a band with his brother Joe, aged nineteen, with the aim of technical and melodic death metal.
 Both brothers placed an advertisement in a local music store for a guitarist and a bass player and quickly met the Lando-Catalan, Christian Andreu; his friend Alexandre Cornillon joined them soon after.
 In 1996, the band called themselves Godzilla.
 Duplantier recalled, "we immediately began to play in an extremely rigorous, almost obsessive way".
 Duplantier explained the band's approach:

 The primary objective was to express our sensibility through an artistic form.
 It was music, but it could have been painting, drawing or theatre.
 From the beginning, our music has always acted as a catalyst for the different emotions and energies that run through us.
 The power and vibration of so-called metal music corresponded perfectly to our inner needs.
 Its tribal and 'visceral' aspect with its guttural voices was a good way to exorcise our demons, sublimate them into positive energy.
 In this sense, the myth of Godzilla, a hundred and twenty meters high monster born of nuclear radiation, corresponded to our incomprehension and our anger in the face of a certain human madness.

 In 1996, Godzilla released the first demo on cassette tape, Victim.
 Despite its amateur production "but above average", the demo displayed "an art of syncopated groove"; the band would begin performing on the underground circuit.

-In 1997, the band released Possessed, when they had passed beyond the experimental stage while Duplantier began developing his drumming style.
+In 1997, the band released Possessed, after having moved beyond the experimental stage, while Duplantier began developing his drumming style.
 At this stage, Duplantier had still not taken drum lessons.
 Still supported by his mother, he entered Agostini drum school in France and spent seven consecutive years exposed to jazz, Afro-Cuban, and rock drumming; trained to "fineness, less-is-more, dynamics".
 He would also study music theory there and learn to write drum sheet music.

 In 1998, Cornillon left the band to be replaced by the Basque, Jean-Michel Labadie.

 Godzilla released two additional demos, Saturate in 1999 and Wisdom Comes in 2000, which marked the end of the "amateur" period.
 He then undertook a "brutal practice regime".